SirTori/indenticator/README.md

 This extension can be used by itself, but it's recommended to use it alongside the builtin indent guides.

+**Changes in Visual Studio Code 1.23.0**:<br/>
+With Version 1.23.0 VS Code introduced a new builtin active indent guide.
+For an explanation of differences and tips regarding the new feature and this extension please see [remarks section](#Remarks)

 | ![Indenticator demonstration](img/demo.gif) |
 |- |
 | *Example using default settings* |